 In the Influential Fundraiser training, =mc uses its powerful five stages of influence model and teaches you the 15 tools you need to learn to apply systematically and sensitively for success.
 These techniques have been used to secure at least six £1M+ gifts in the last five years, as well as countless smaller ones.
-You can find out more about the model and what you’ll learn on the day here.

 The latest version of the programme involves a number of insights from neuroscience and behavioural economics.
 One of these insights involves the importance of social proof.